Rejection: When It Hurts Men More Than It Should

 Back in the 1990s, researchers developed a construct related to the heightened sensitivity that some individuals feel around the experience of being rejected.
 Downey, Bonica, and Rincon (1998) described adolescents who suffer from this condition as feeling the following three emotional responses:

-- Defensively expecting to be rejected
+- Defensively expecting to be rejected.

-- A tendency to perceive others’ behaviors as rejection
+- A tendency to perceive others’ behaviors as rejection.

-- Experiencing intense negative reactions to romantic rejection
+- Experiencing intense negative reactions to romantic rejection.

 The authors were specifically exploring the experience of adolescents and noted that a youth’s background and life circumstances can play a significant role in the development of this unique sensitivity as well as how they handle its eruption.

-As it is the case in a host of dysfunctions that arise during youth, early unhealthy family situations are a likely contributor to hyper-sensitivity to rejection.
+As is the case in a host of dysfunctions that arise during youth, early unhealthy family situations are a likely contributor to hypersensitivity to rejection.
 If your early caregivers failed to respond positively to your bids for acceptance and affection, it makes sense that you’d grow up assuming rejection was the likely response to your efforts to establish a relationship.

 This tendency may also show up as a lack of self-confidence, which plagues more people than the highly self-confident might believe.
 Women tend to be “allowed” to lack self-confidence or suffer from “low self-esteem” in our culture, whereas men are expected to be strong, confident, and sure of themselves in any situation.
 The socially insecure may present themselves so poorly – due to their own self-doubt – that their expectations of rejection shape the reality they create.
-Even today, where new cultural messaging encourages sensitivity in men, it seems that the sensitivity must be projected and enacted from within an armored suit of male strength and power.
+Even today, when new cultural messaging encourages sensitivity in men, it seems that the sensitivity must be projected and enacted from within an armored suit of strength and power.
 Not an easy task for those who do not naturally wear the mask of male potency and virility.

 If your Response to Rejection Isolates You Further, You May Have a Problem

-Rejection Reactions: Gender might Matter
+Rejection Reactions: Gender Might Matter

 Males tend to have three dominant and demanding roles in life:

-- Prove their Power
+- Prove Their Power.

-And that’s where caregivers, parents, support systems, and helpers must step up and step in.
-Somewhere along the line, we’ve got to change the way that personal power and social standing are measured and judged for young people who are just beginning to figure out their place in their social schema.
-Everyone needs to feel that they belong to a something beyond themselves and it’s essential that we learn to recognize and attend to the ones among us who are unable to easily find their tribe.
+That’s where caregivers, parents, support systems, and helpers must step up and step in.
+Somewhere along the line, we’ve got to change the way personal power and social standing are measured and judged for young people just beginning to figure out their place in their social schema.
+Everyone needs to feel that they belong to something beyond themselves and it’s essential that we learn to recognize and attend to the ones among us who are unable to easily find their tribe.
 And we need to find a way to ensure that neither gender blames another for their own failings in the future.
 When there’s a movement based on identifying as being rejected by an entire gender, such as the Incel Movement, there’s cultural warfare that must be addressed at every level from infancy through adulthood.